-RELATED ARTICLE: Bodh Gaya – Heart of the Buddhist World
+Related article: Bodh Gaya – Heart of the Buddhist World

 The main area where most of the festivities happen at night is called Bangla Road which is in Patong.
 Patong beach is one of the most popular beaches.
 There are water sports, massages and it offers the most beautiful sunsets.
 During the day it’s a normal street but at night it closes to traffic and opens to become a very popular spot for just about anything.
 The street is lined with Go-go bars, live music bars and night clubs each having their own unique atmosphere and style (I have to just add I have watched some of the best Karaoke at some of these places)

-Just a casual walk up this this road is very educational and festivities can go well into the night.
-It is not child friendly, chances are you will be slightly harassed by promoters try to get your attention at all times.
+Just a casual walk up this this road is very educational and the festivities can go well into the night.
+It is not very child friendly, chances are you will be slightly harassed by promoters try to get your attention at all times.
 This is also the best street to find lady boy cabaret dancers who will post for photos.

 Drink prices at the bars are quiet competitive and it is legal to drink along Bangla Road.
 Pop into the one of many little shops and between the soft drinks you will find local beers and ciders for half the price.
 The beach end of the street is a little quieter and is taken up by restaurants, shops selling souvenirs and clothes.
 (Most of the clubs are on the other end) If you looking for the LGBT scene then check out this Complete Gay Phuket Guide.

 * All cost for this trip way paid by us.
-Although we try to ensure that all information provided is as accurate and correct, we cannot be held liable for any errors.
-This site may contain affiliate links at no extra cost to you.
+Although we try to ensure that all information provided in this first timer travel tips for Phuket is as accurate and correct, we cannot be held liable for any errors.
+This site may contain affiliate links which allows us to earn a small commission at no additional cost to you should you make a booking to keep this page running.
 All opinions are our own.
 Images may be used around the web as long as you credit us and link back to our website souldrifters.com.
 Images may not be used for advertising and commercial purposes.
 You are welcome to contact us for rates and terms for commercial rights.